VaKonS/zipper/README.md

 # Zipper
-Searching best "`-mpass`" parameter for 7-Zip ZIP archives.
+Searches best "`-mpass`" parameter for 7-Zip ZIP archives.

 ---
 ### *Warning: the process is slow and shrinks only by a few bytes.*